ahuffman/ansible-aide/README.md

            - /my/ignore/path/1
            - /my/ignore/path/2

 Do not include an '!' in front of the paths, the template logic will automatically do this for you.

+### Scheduled Cron Aide Checks

+The default is to setup an 'aide --check' in crontab.
+Should you wish to change this after already allowing this role to create the cron job, simply switch the variable `aide_cron_schedule_check` to False.
+This will remove the cron job from your system's crontab on the next playbook run.
+One caveat to be aware of is that the `aide_cronjob_name` variable must match what's currently in the crontab to be removed properly.

 Example Playbook